 The RC-135U Combat Sent gathers ELINT data for use in the manufacture of advanced radar warning receivers, jammers, decoys, anti-radiation missiles and training simulators.

-The RC-135V/W Rivet Joint is an advance version fitted with a sensor suite for tracking and identifying geo-locate signals within the electromagnetic spectrum.
+The RC-135V/W Rivet Joint, also called Airseeker, is an advance version fitted with a sensor suite for tracking and identifying geo-locate signals within the electromagnetic spectrum.
 The maximum airspeed of the aircraft is 870km/h.
 The range and service ceiling of RC-135W is 6,500km and 39,000ft, respectively.

-The RAF will temporarily borrow the signals of USAF's Rivet Joint aircraft from the USAF until the deliveries are completed.
+The RAF temporarily borrowed the signals of USAF’s Rivet Joint aircraft from the USAF until the deliveries were completed.

 The USAF commenced training the RAF’s No 51 squadron crew on the RC-135V/W Rivet Joint aircraft at Offutt Air Force Base as part of an agreement signed between the US Department of Defence and the UK Ministry of Defence in January 2011.

 A Family of Advanced Beyond Line-of-Sight Terminals (FAB-T) Nuclear Command and Control Network and Communication System was incorporated and demonstrated on a test version of an RC-135 Rivet Joint reconnaissance aircraft in April 2011.

 The USAF and the U.K. Ministry of Defence (MOD) in collaboration with L3Harris Greenville, the prime systems integrator performs the up-gradation and periodic depot maintenance of RC-135V/W Rivet Joint fleet under the Airseeker Programme.